jdeathe/centos-ssh-mysql/README.md

   /bin/true
 ```

-If enabling the SSH service in the supervisor configuration you can define a persistent authorized key for SSH access by mounting the ssh.pool-1 directory and adding the key there.
+If enabling the SSH service in the supervisor configuration you can define a persistent authorised key for SSH access by mounting the ssh.pool-1 directory and adding the key there.

 ```
 $ docker run \